AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

 .. index:: termination; excluded feature

-* Functions should always terminate when called on inputs satisfying the precondition.
+* Functions should always terminate when called on inputs satisfying the precondition, at the exception of so-called functions with side-effects (see :ref:`Aspect Side_Effects`).
 While care is taken in |GNATprove| to detect possibilities of unsoundness resulting from nonterminating functions, it is possible that axioms generated for infeasible contracts may lead to unsoundness.
 See :ref:`Infeasible Subprogram Contracts`.

 .. index:: generics; excluded feature